If you haven’t read How to Obtain Truly Natural Organic Textile Products please read it before continuing reading here about natural silk fabric.

 Naturally Hypoallergenic Fabric

 Silk is the most hygienic material used as bedding because it is resistant to dust mite, bed bugs, stain and naturally repels mold and fungus.
 Silk bedding and silk pillowcases can significantly improve allergy symptoms due to hypoallergenic qualities of the material.
 Inhaled dust mites are considered to be the number one reason for asthmatic triggers in a bedroom.
-The structure of the material makes harder for dust mites to breed and for allergens to irritate, so getting a silk-filled comforter may solve allergy problem instantly.
+The structure of silk material makes harder for dust mites to breed and for allergens to irritate, so getting a silk-filled comforter may solve allergy problem instantly.

 For centuries Chinese used silk material as they realized its ability to ease aches and pains.
-Being a very light material silk puts less pressure on problematic joints by eliminating painful pressure points.
+As a rule, being a very light material silk puts less pressure on problematic joints by eliminating painful pressure points.
 This therapeutic fabric helps to fight chronic pain as it regulates temperature and makes one feeling much more comfortable.
 Silk bedding and silk clothing are also advised for those suffering from Fibromyalgia, bedsores, irritated, itchy and other problematic skin such as acne, eczema or even sunburns.
 The smooth surface is gentle and non-abrasive and does not irritate the skin.

 Some people report that they stopped getting migraine headaches after sleeping on silk filled pillows.